-Rioja has more than 600 wineries, 14,800 grape producers, exports to 130 different countries and has the largest number of barrels in the world.
+The Rioja region has more than 600 wineries, 14,800 grape growers, exports to 130 different countries, and has the largest number of barrels in the world.

-Rioja, consequently Spain, learned how to make their wines with neighboring France.
-It is common to see the same techniques, which by the way are very expensive, applied in Bordeaux, being kept in Rioja.
+In this region, consequently Spain, they learned to make their wines from neighboring France.
+It is common to see the same expensive techniques used in Bordeaux being used in Rioja.

-The area is divided into 3 regions, Rioja Alta, Rioja Baja, and Rioja Alavesa.
-Rioja Alta is the most interesting area.
+La Rioja received Spain’s first designation of origin in 1925, but only in 1991 did the wines receive the D.O.C. designation.
+The area is divided into 3 regions, Rioja Alta, Rioja Baja, and Rioja Alavesa, with the Rioja Alta being the most interesting area.